ENGLISH PAGE

 - Updated the information on the training seminar on May 28, 2022 (1 item).

-- Mr. Teruyuki Nomura of our association will give a presentation at the "118th Annual Meeting of the Japanese Society of Psychiatry and Neurology" on June 17, 2022.
+- Teruyuki Nomura of our association will give a presentation at the "118th Annual Meeting of the Japanese Society of Psychiatry and Neurology" on June 17, 2022.

 On June 17, a symposium titled "Therapeutic Techniques in Medical Treatment under Medical Treatment and Supervision Act: Toward Generalization and Reduction to General Clinical Practice" will be held.
 The main coordinator is Tamiko Taguchi, and the sub-coordinator is Yoshito Igarashi.
 The moderators are Tamiko Taguchi and Yoshito Igarashi, and the symposium speakers are Koji Takeda, Ayako Kubo, Teruyuki Nomura, and Seiji Shimosato.
 They will discuss Crisis Plans as a means of generalizing medical treatment under the Medical Treatment and Supervision Act to general psychiatric care.